 The last step is to activate the POA Manager associated with your POA.
 By default, POA Managers are created in a holding state.
 In this state, all requests are routed to a holding queue and are not processed.
 To allow requests to be dispatched, the POA Manager associated with the POA must be changed from the holding state to an active state.
 A POA Manager is simply an object that controls the state of the POA (whether requests are queued, processed, or discarded.)
 A POA Manager is associated with a POA during POA creation.
-You can specify a POA Manager to use, or let the system create a new one for you by passing a null value as the POA Manager name in create_POA()).
+You can specify a POA Manager to use, or let the system create a new one for you by passing a null value as the POA Manager name in create POA()).

 '''

 // Activate the POA Manager

-PortableServer::POAManager_var mgr=rootPoa ->the_POAManager();

-mgr->activate();
+rootPOA.the POAManager().activate();

 '''